 The film might suffer from its title more than anything else.
-I do recall seeing posters from this film when I was at my local cinema.
-I saw the title and saw the picture and instantly thought, “Nicholas Sparks novel.”
-I was so convinced that I didn’t even bother to investigate it any further.
+I recall seeing posters from this film when I investigated the movie poster with its title and instantly thought, “Nicholas Sparks novel.”
+I was so convinced that I didn’t even explore it further.
 This was anything but, and I blame the marketing of this movie as a deterrent to its commercial success.
 As mentioned, this is not a story we haven’t seen played out on the screen before.
-In fact, it might be the most overplayed plot in film history.
-A person, successful at their craft, has to change the trajectory of their life after an incident (or incidents) happen that for them to do so.
+It might be the most overplayed plot in film history.
+A person, successful at their craft, has to change the trajectory of their life after an incident (or incidents) happen for them to do so.
 What’s different is the content.
 Brady (Brady Jandreau), our protagonist, is a rodeo star, doing the whole 8 seconds thing, trying to stay on a bucking horse that wants nothing more than to throw this unwanted man off his back.
 A good bronc rider (yes, this is the term) can stay on even the wildest of horses more frequently than others.
 Brady was one of the best, at least in the local community.
 There is not much of a regional scene, let alone a national scene.
-Brady and the other riders compete in state fairs and other events near their homes.
-And while a paycheck is a motivating factor for these men, it is more a way of life than a dream of some massive success.
+Brady and the other riders compete near their homes in state fairs and other events.
+And while a paycheck motivates these men, it is more a way of life than a dream of massive success.
 And that is evident with the mild Brady, one of the most likable characters you’ll see on screen in 2018.

-We meet Brady in the film’s opening scenes, in a dark room in his small home.
+In the film’s opening scenes, we meet Brady in a dark room in his small home.
 He’s attempting to remove some thick staples from his head.
-Though I don’t believe we ever see the particular incident (though we do see plenty of 8-second rides via Youtube from Brady’s phone throughout over the course of the movie), we learn that this once rising star on the rodeo circuit was knocked off of a wild horse at a recent bronc riding competition.
-As a result of the horse’s hoof landing straight on his skill, Brady suffered so much brain damage that his brain sends seizures to other parts of his body.
-This includes the motor functioning of his right hand, which hampers his functions so much that he often has to peel his hand open each time it is in a clutched position.
-Brady lives at home with his set in his ways father Wayne (Tim Jandreau) and autistic sister Lily (Lilly Jandreau).
+Though I don’t believe we ever see the particular incident (though we do see plenty of 8-second rides via YouTube from Brady’s phone throughout the movie), we learn that this once-rising star on the rodeo circuit was knocked off of a wild horse at a recent bronc riding competition.
+As a result of the horse’s hoof landing straight on his skill, Brady suffered so much brain damage that his brain sent seizures to other parts of his body.
+This includes the motor functioning of his right hand, which hampers his functions so much that he often has to peel his hand open each time he clutches it.
+Brady lives at home with his set in his ways father, Wayne (Tim Jandreau), and autistic sister, Lily (Lilly Jandreau).
 Horses, horse training, and horse riding are what his family, friends, and community do.
 It’s what they know.
 It is the only career path that Brady knows.
-Besides training and riding horses, he has no other skills.
+He has yet to gain other skills besides training and riding horses.
 He takes a local grocery store job and spends his shift stocking shelves, working the register, cleaning bloody knives in the meat room, or mopping floors.
 He convinces himself and others that it is only temporary while his body heals to the point where he can ride again.
-It becomes all too real when a young boy and his older brother recognize him and ask for a picture with the local star, the young boy wondering why one of his heroes was fronting women’s deodorant in the personal care aisle of the market.
+It becomes all too real when a young boy and his older brother recognize him and ask for a picture with the local star.
+The young boy wonders why one of his heroes was fronting women’s deodorant in the personal care aisle of the market.

 The poorest developed character was Wayne.
 As Brady’s father, there was an irregularity in his character.
-Was he tough as nails, or was there a tenderness for his children.
-Well, we saw a little of both, but there wasn’t a whole lot of rhyme or reason.
-And with this film taking place over the course of about a month, his actions were inconsistent, and he just felt out of place compared to the other characters in the story.
+Was he tough as nails, or was there a tenderness for his children?
+We saw a little of both, but there was little rhyme or reason.
+With this film taking place over about a month, his actions could have been more consistent, and he felt out of place compared to the other characters in the story.
 But there was a sympathetic realness to everything that Zhao did (outside of the development of Wayne).
-Rather than forcing down our throats what the characters should be feeling, she allows us to make our own conclusions by what we witness.
-She makes sure we understand just how important horses are to this community and especially its central characters in this film.
+Rather than forcing what the characters should be feeling down our throats, she allows us to make our own conclusions based on what we witness.
+She ensures we understand how important horses are to this community, especially its central characters in this film.
 As mentioned, this movie feels like a documentary a lot of the time.
 For example, when Brady is alone in his truck, you almost expect him to turn to the camera to tell us where he is going.
-You won’t pick up on it at first, but I think you will when the film is halfway done.
+You won’t pick up on it initially but will when the film is at its midpoint.
 And you certainly will if you read this review before seeing this film.

-I didn’t love The Rider, but I would still recommend seeing it if you see it come across a cable channel.
+I didn’t love The Rider, but I would recommend seeing it if you see it across a cable channel.
 It’s not a movie to pick up halfway through.
 I think you’ll be bored.
-Catch it from the start.
+You’ll want to watch it from the start.

 Plot 8.5/10